Partial Fraction Decomposition Integration Problems with Solutions: A Complete Tutorial

 $$\int \frac{-3}{x} + \frac{5}{x^2} dx + \frac{3}{2} \int \frac{2x + 6}{x^2 + 6x + 10} dx + 4\int \frac{1}{x^2 + 6x + 10} dx.$$

-Now, we complete the square in the third integral, which gives
+Now, we complete the square in the third integral.
+To do so, we begin by rewriting 10 as 9 + 1, which gives

 In the second integral, let \( u = x^2 + 6x + 10 \), then \( du = (2x + 6)dx \).
 For the third integral, let \( v = x + 3 \), then \( dv = dx \).
 Substituting into the integrals, we have